Destroyer (The Kinks song): Release and reception

 The track was chosen as the lead single from the album in the US ("Better Things" was the lead single in the UK), although it was released after the album in September.
-In 1982, the single reached #3 on the Billboard Rock Top Tracks chart and #85 on the Billboard Hot 100.
+In 1982, the single reached No. 3 on the Billboard Rock Top Tracks chart and No. 85 on the Billboard Hot 100.

 In the UK, the track was available only when the album was released there in January 1982.